Chinese Car Brands

 FAW Jiefang Logo

-The predecessor of FAW Jiefang is considered to be FAW Car Co., Ltd., which was opened in 1953.
-The first car of this manufacturer – a truck created with the use of technologies from the Soviet Union – appeared three years later.
-Now, the company has a whole division of trucks known as Qingdao.
+FAW Jiefang’s predecessor is FAW Car Co., Ltd., which opened in 1953.
+Three years later, the company’s first car—a truck created using Soviet Union technologies —appeared.
+Now, the company has a whole truck division known as Qingdao.
 At the same time, FAW Jiefang Automotive Company, Ltd. is a subsidiary of FAW Group.

 Foton